Resources for Students

 How do I use these apps, and what are the benefits?

 You can use apps on their own, as you’re waiting for a therapy appointment, or as an add-on to therapy.
-There are a lot of great benefits to using mental health apps; they are free or low cost, and they can be used “on the go”, and they offer creative and fun ways to manage mental health (so you might even have some fun when you use them!).
+There are a lot of great benefits to using mental health apps.
+They are free or low cost, they can be used “on the go,” and they offer creative and fun ways to manage mental health (so you might even have some fun when you use them!).
 Apps are not a replacement for seeing a professional, so you should always reach out to your healthcare provider if you need support.

 How do I find the right app?